Board of Directors

 JAMIE ROSS (Victoria), Director

 Jamie is a Partner with Deloitte and leads the firm’s Risk Advisory practice in Victoria.
-He has over 20 years of experience in information technology consulting and works with the BC Public Sector in identifying, assessing and mitigating business and technology risks, with a focus on cybersecurity and privacy.
-His work includes assisting organizations in developing and implementing cybersecurity and/or privacy programs, conducting current-state cyber and privacy assessments and leading or supporting clients through significant cyber and privacy breaches.
+He has over 20 years of experience in information technology consulting.
+Jamie works with the BC Public Sector in identifying, assessing and mitigating business and technology risks, with a focus on cybersecurity and privacy.
+His work includes assisting organizations in developing and implementing cybersecurity and/or privacy programs, conducting current-state assessments and leading or supporting clients through significant cyber and privacy breaches.
 Jamie is also focused on enabling improved public sector information sharing and analytics through effective, risk-based cyber and privacy programs.
 Prior to his consulting career, Jamie worked as a research scientist studying the use of real-time monitoring information to manage environmental and public health risks.

 HILLARY WARD (Penticton), Director